mozilla/extension-activity-monitor/CONTRIBUTING.md

 Here, `ext-monitor.test.js` is the name of the test suit.

-To run all the test suits continously, run the following command:
+To run all the tests continously, run the following command:

 ```
 $ npm test:watch
 ```

-To get the coverage report of all the test suits, run the following command:
+To get the coverage report of all the tests, run the following command:

 ```
 $ npm test:coverage